VeriFuzzy: A Dynamic Verifiable Fuzzy Search Service for Encrypted Cloud Data: Introduction

-Our implementation on a corpus of 3,500+ documents demonstrates: (i) 41\% faster search than state-of-the-art fuzzy SSE schemes, (ii) $5\times$ verification efficiency compared to linear-verifiable models, and (iii) full support for dynamic updates with constant-time index refresh.
+Unlike previous integration attempts that suffered from the fundamental conflicts outlined above, VeriFuzzy represents an architectural breakthrough that rethinks the relationship between functionality, efficiency, and security in encrypted search systems.
+Our implementation on a corpus of 3,500+ documents demonstrates: (i) 41\% faster search than STATE-of-the-art fuzzy SSE schemes, (ii) $5\times$ verification efficiency compared to linear-verifiable models, and (iii) full support for dynamic updates with constant-time index refresh.

-\textbf{Summary of Contributions:} \begin{itemize} \item We design a dynamic encrypted search framework supporting efficient fuzzy multi-keyword queries and real-time updates via a novel virtual binary tree structure. \item We develop a blockchain-based verification mechanism that ensures completeness and correctness with $O(\log n)$ complexity. \item We formally prove the security of DVFS and demonstrate its practicality through comprehensive experimental evaluation. \end{itemize}
+\textbf{Summary of Contributions:} \begin{itemize} \item We design a dynamic encrypted search framework supporting efficient fuzzy multi-keyword queries and real-time updates via a novel virtual binary tree structure. \item We develop a blockchain-based verification mechanism that ensures completeness and correctness with $O(\log n)$ complexity. \item We formally prove the security of VeriFuzzy and demonstrate its practicality through comprehensive experimental evaluation. \item While our open-source release does not expose proprietary blockchain chaincode (due to commercial deployment restrictions), our code and dataset are publicly available at: \url{https://github.com/JackAugust/VeriFuzzy.git}, which are used for implementing dynamic fuzzy search and other functionalities in VeriFuzzy. \end{itemize}